Not For Broadcast: Plot

-A year and a half later, Channel One has been nationalised, Disrupt has been branded as a terrorist group after staging attacks, and Peter Clement has died, presumably due to alcohol abuse.
+A year and a half later, Channel One has been nationalised, Peter Clement has died, and Disrupt has been branded as a terrorist group after staging attacks.
 Disrupt spokesperson Alan James asks Alex to manipulate the broadcast to start an uprising against the Advance government.
-Advance are aware of the uprising and send in the military to defeat Disrupt.
+Advance is aware of the uprising and sends in the military to defeat Disrupt.
 Depending on Disrupt's popularity and whether or not Alex successfully manipulates the broadcast, Alan either successfully retreats while bringing down the broadcast tower or fails to take down the broadcast tower and gets killed.
-If the broadcast tower does get taken down, Channel One temporarily ceases operations.
-Four and a half years later, the National Nightly News is rebranded as a soft media program called NNN.
+Four and a half years later, the National Nightly News is rebranded as a soft media program called the NNN.
 Advance attributes rapidly rising sterility to the bombs, and Advance propaganda has made its way into young minds.

 Nearly two years later, the NNN has been rebranded as a talk show called The Nightly Show.
 Julia Salisbury appears as a surprise guest to present the winner of the National Anthem competition.
-There are four different final segments depending on whether Jeremy and Alan are alive or deceased, leading to Jeremy Donaldson interrupting the broadcast in order to question Julia Salisbury about the death of Peter Clement, Alan James taking the studio hostage in order to take it off the air, Jeremy Donaldson and Alan James interrupting the broadcast together, or the playing of the National Anthem without interruption.
-Each different final segment gives an opportunity to play a tape exposing either Advance or Disrupt, resulting in fourteen different epilogues depending on whether said tape was played, and the player's political stance (pro-Advance, pro-Disrupt, or neutral).
+There are four different final segments depending on whether Jeremy and Alan are alive or deceased, leading to Jeremy, Alan, both or neither interrupting the broadcast for various reasons.
+Each different final segment allows playing a tape exposing either Advance or Disrupt, resulting in fourteen different epilogues depending on whether the said tape was played, and the player's political stance.